vovapasko/dmc-front/techdoc.md

 ## Dockerfile

-We use docker, we love docker, docker is cool but we dont need docker
+We use docker, we love docker, docker is cool but we dont need docker.
+So think twice before including docker to your project and

 ## Rename a file